wangyifan349/memory-fuzzy-search/Nlp_algorithm.md

 # Algorithm Implementations in Python

-This repository contains Python implementations of various algorithms, including similarity measures, distance metrics, string algorithms, sequence problems, search algorithms, dimensionality reduction techniques, and text vectorization methods.
-The implementations cover mathematical formulations, computational logic, and practical usages.
+This repository contains Python implementations of various algorithms, including similarity measures, distance metrics, string algorithms, sequence problems, search algorithms, dimensionality reduction techniques, text vectorization methods, and semantic similarity using BERT encoder from Hugging Face's `sentence-transformers`.
+Each algorithm is accompanied by a detailed explanation, mathematical formulation, computational logic, practical usage, and the corresponding code for easy reference.

 ---